Necas209/RSS-Reader/README.md

 for Windows and Android,

-using Windows Presentation Foundation and Xamarin.Forms, respectivelly.
+using Windows Presentation Foundation and Xamarin.Forms, respectively.